akhy/ansible-inventory-doctl-tags/README.md

 variables respectively.

+## Output droplet names

+In order to output droplet names instead of IPs, you'll need to set `DOCTL_INVENTORY_OUTPUT_NAMES`.

 ## Note on usage with dobro

 If your DigitalOcean account has droplets that weren't created under the dobro